Apple and Will Smith move their new film ‘Emancipation’ about slavery out of Georgia to protest voting-rights law

 Since the bill was signed, many entertainment entities have issued statements about voting rights.

-ViacomCBS said that, “We unequivocally believe in the importance of all Americans having an equal right to vote and oppose the recent Georgia voting rights law or any effort that impedes the ability to exercise this vital constitutional right."
+ViacomCBS said, “We unequivocally believe in the importance of all Americans having an equal right to vote and oppose the recent Georgia voting rights law or any effort that impedes the ability to exercise this vital constitutional right.”
 It did not cite a boycott.

 NBC Universal parent Comcast has said “efforts to limit or impede access” to voting “are not consistent with our values.”
 It did not mention the Georgia law or the state specifically, however.